FlipWebApps/GameFramework/Readme.txt

 	Game Framework Tutorials (Extras Bundle) - Fixes
 	- Localisation: Fix for localisation.csv sample file possibly stopping a user defined file loading.

+	Prefs Editor (Extras Bundle) - Updated to 2.0.1
+	- Fix: Additional conversion check when trying to load values caused by 3rd party values that are base64 encoded.

 v3.1

 This release contains rewritten Facebook functionality that breaks with the old API.
 If you used this before then